glegoux/config-linux/README.md

 # config-linux

-Configuration system Linux for development under Ubuntu 14.04 LTS.
+Configuration system Linux for development under Ubuntu 14.04 LTS desktop.

 See the file configuration of each technology.